 Before Covid-19 gave us a year of unprecedented uncertainty, sustainable travel was the important phrase on everyone’s lips.
-2019 was all about Greta Thunberg’s Atlantic Voyage, Prince Harry’s Green Travel initiative, melting ice caps and increasingly concerning data.
-But now the borders of the world are opening once more, it’s vital to keep this conversation going.
+2019 was all about Greta Thunberg’s Atlantic Voyage and Prince Harry’s Green Travel initiative.
+In 2020, most forms of travel were completely off the cards – but the increasingly concerning data surrounding climate change became hard to ignore.
+Now world borders are opening up, it’s vital to keep this conversation going.

 So what exactly is sustainable travel?
 Is it all about plastic?
 Are we really expected to avoid flying?
-Is carbon off-setting actually a thing, or is it the modern-day equivalent of giving money to a priest so you can sin with carefree abandonment?
+What is carbon off-setting and what does carbon neutral actually mean?
 You’ve come to the right place, eco-traveller.
-From savvy transport decisions to navigating carbon-offsetting; prioritising animal welfare to support local communities, here are the small steps we can all take for travelling more sustainably in 2021…
+From savvy transport decisions to navigating carbon-offsetting; prioritising animal welfare to supporting local communities, we’ve outlined the small steps we can all take to help us travel more sustainably in 2021.

 Be more mindful of your destination

 We all look for different things when we travel – culture, history, beaches, wildlife – but eco-conscious travellers are increasingly on the hunt for sustainability creds.
 So, the first step in your sustainable travel journey is to actually choose where you’re going to journey to.
 Here are a few of the most sustainable destinations in the world.
 They’re not just worth a visit: they also have a lot to teach us when it comes to living a more sustainable lifestyle.